China Mobile beefs up supervision after audit finds accounting problems

 The announcement came during the lunch break of Hong Kong markets.

-China Mobile Ltd's Hong Kong shares, valued at more than $220 billion, traded flat in late trade, slightly outperforming the Hang Seng Index's 0.07 percent fall.
+China Mobile Ltd's shares traded 0.12 percent higher before the break, outperforming the Hang Seng Index's 0.16 percent fall.

 (Reporting by Lee Chyen Yee; Editing by Matt Driskill)